abdelrahman-gado/multi-shop/README.md

 # multi-shop

-An MVC CRUD E-commerce website using Laravel, PHP and Blade.
+An MVC CRUD E-commerce website with simple admin dashboard using Laravel, PHP and Blade.

 ## Getting started